 Kosk Restaurant in Edmonton and its director have been ordered to pay more than £8,000 in fines and costs after inspections found a number of food safety and hygiene issues.

-The Director of Kosk Restaurant Ltd, Ismail Koca, pleaded guilty to five offences under the Food Safety and Hygiene (England) Regulations 2013, including failure to comply with a Hygiene Improvement Notice, and two offences under the Health & Safety at Work Act 1974 at Highbury Corner Magistrates Court on 18 January.
+The Director of Kosk Restaurant Ltd, Ismail Koca, pleaded guilty to five offences under the Food Safety and Hygiene (England) Regulations 2013, including failure to comply with a Hygiene Improvement Notice, and two offences under the Health and Safety at Work Act 1974 at Highbury Corner Magistrates Court on 18 January.

 A food inspector from Enfield Council first visited the premises in August 2016 and found numerous food safety issues, including danger of cross-contamination and poor management of food safety.
 Kosk Restaurant Ltd and Mr. Koca were served with hygiene improvement notices to deal with these issues and to arrange training for food handlers.